SigMaNet: One Laplacian to Rule Them All: Preliminaries and previous works

 \section{Preliminaries and previous works}

 For a given $n \in \NN$, we denote by $[n]$ the set of integers $\{1, \dots, n\}$.
 For a given matrix $M$ of appropriate dimensions with real eigenvalues, we denote its largest eigenvalue by $\lambda_\text{max}(M)$.
 Throughout the paper, $e$ and $e e^\top$ denote the all-one vector and matrix of appropriate dimensions.
 Undirected and directed graphs are denoted by $G = (V,E)$, where $V$ is the set of vertices and $E$ the set of edges.
-In the undirected (directed) case, $E$ is a collection of unordered (ordered) pairs of $V$. $G$ is always assumed not to contain self-loops.
+In the undirected (directed) case, $E$ is a collection of unordered (ordered) pairs of elements in $V$. $G$ is always assumed to be self-loop free.